GovTechSG/techpass-user-docs/docs/support/signinissues.md

 <hr/></details><br>

-<details><summary style="font-size:18px">How do I confirm if my device is SE GSIB or non-SE GSIB device?</summary>
+<details data-is-size="medium"><summary>How do I confirm if my device is SE GSIB or non-SE GSIB device?</summary>

 If you are using a SE GSIB device, you will be using your PS-Card to authenticate.
 If you are using a non-SE GSIB device, every time you log in to your device, you will be prompted to enter your BitLocker PIN.

 <hr/></details><br>

-<details><summary style="font-size:18px">I experience an infinite sign-in loop while accessing TechPass portal.</summary>
+<details data-is-size="medium"><summary>I experience an infinite sign-in loop while accessing TechPass portal.</summary>

 If you experience an infinite sign-in loop while signing in to the TechPass portal, please clear your cache.